ndaeila/Daeila-Website/exampleSite/content/english/blog/post-4.md

 I also added Light and Dark Mode, because I would never dare forget to give users the option, even though they will just use Dark Mode by default.

 > This article is a draft.
-Upcoming changes for this article: more images, more details about emotion data, other use cases of graph, better explanation of how to use it, corrections.
+Upcoming changes for this article: more images, more details about emotion data, other use cases of graph, better explanation of how to use it, many corrections (if I have time).